Sterling Highway MP 45–60 Project

 Welcome to the website for the Sterling Highway Milepost (MP) 45–60 Project.
 This project will upgrade the highway between the Sunrise Inn and the eastern entrance to Skilak Lake Road near Cooper Landing.

-Public comments have been collected and integrated, and the Alaska Department of Transportation and Public Facilities (DOT&PF) is now designing and building the Juneau Creek Alternative.
-Construction began in 2020, and the new highway is anticipated to be open to traffic by the end of 2027.
+Public comments were collected and integrated, and the Alaska Department of Transportation and Public Facilities (DOT&PF) has been designing and building the Juneau Creek Alternative.

-Phase 1A is on the west end of the project (MP 56–58), as shown in the figure above.
-This phase includes significant soil stabilization to prevent slopes from entering designated wilderness on the north side of the corridor.
+Stage 1A is on the west end of the project (MP 56–58).
+This stage includes significant soil stabilization to prevent slopes from entering designated wilderness on the north side of the corridor.
 Other improvements include retaining walls, drainage, wildlife undercrossings, erosion protection, guardrail, pavement, and signage and striping.

 Designer: HDR